speajus/diblob/NEW_PACKAGES_SUMMARY.md

 ## Build Scripts

 Updated `package.json` in the repository root with new build scripts:
-- `build:grpc` - Build the diblob-grpc package
+- `build:grpc` - Build the diblob-connect package
 - `build:drizzle` - Build the diblob-drizzle package
 - `dev:grpc` - Watch mode for diblob-grpc
 - `dev:drizzle` - Watch mode for diblob-drizzle